SARL-S Luxembourg - Simplified limited liability company with one euro capital

 Turn this topic into action

-If this topic has a direct impact on your business, explore our company formation and structuring support to secure your legal form, incorporation steps and cross-functional setup in Luxembourg.
+If this topic has a direct impact on your business, explore our Luxembourg company formation support to assess whether the simplified vehicle fits or whether a standard SARL is safer.

 Explore company formation support